Skip to content

 • Hard to scale individual tools

-Solution: Tool servers: Each tool runs as a separate process/service.
-Agent communicates through a standard protocol (stdio, HTTP, or gRPC).
-Tools can be updated independently, scaled separately, and isolated for security.
+Solution: Tool servers: each tool runs as a separate process/service.
+The agent talks to tools through a standard protocol (stdio, HTTP, or gRPC).
+Tools can be updated and scaled independently, and isolated for security.

 Theory in Simple Terms